txstate-etc/dataloader-factory/README.md

   // maxBatchSize to be passed to each DataLoader
   maxBatchSize: 1000

-  // cacheKeyFn to be passed to each DataLoader
+  // cacheKeyFn to be passed to each DataLoader, default is fast-json-stable-stringify
+  // which should be good for almost any case
   cacheKeyFn: key => stringify(key)

   // set idLoaderKey to the registered name of an ID Loader to automatically